karensawrey/bktesting-2/README.md

 - testing outsider commit
 - let's try another build when I'm on a read-only team
 - commit with a valid agent in pool
+- Updating to trigger a build via a conditional - 001